Antipurity/conceptual/README.md

 There is no universally "best" concept or viewpoint, apart from a combination of all known.

 (Trying to make intelligence prohibits the actual making of intelligence; combining is *the* key, not any approach in particular.
 Instead, an extremely round-about scheme *must* be employed if there is to be any real hope for AI: seek all the concepts that underlie this world, tune their power, and through their strength, ascend.
+Everything is AI, and AI is everything.
 The rest of this specification exists to show exactly why.)